DICE-UNC/DiscoveryEnvironmentBackend/README.md

 ## Changes

+#   Ad env variables to override donkey props #2

+Add environment variables to properties on load to allow docker-injected properties

 #  Upgrade Jargon and deploy to test lab #3

 Upgrading Jargon on parity with the irods-cloud-browser (dev branch) of jargon